-- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review of BBII-generated Nonconformance Reports (NCR) and Construction Discrepancy Reports for proper discrepancy condition, cause, disposition, corrective and preventive action and verification of closure. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports, Construction QC Reports and Surveillance Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up on unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports, Certificates of Conformance, Certified Tests Reports, and Certificates of Analysis to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Continued regularly scheduled design reviews and surveillances on project design packages. - Completed quality systems audit of CEMOF with eight findings. - Completed two BBII/Wong design audits of traction power facilities and OCS material allocations.
-No findings.
+- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review of BBII-generated Nonconformance Reports (NCR) and Construction Discrepancy Reports for proper discrepancy condition, cause, disposition, corrective and preventive action and verification of closure. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports, Construction QC Reports and Surveillance Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up on unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports, Certificates of Conformance, Certified Tests Reports, and Certificates of Analysis to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Continued regularly scheduled design reviews and surveillances on project design packages. - Completed a second shift audit of BBII OCS Poles and Wires Field Activities with two Findings.
+Parts two and three of the further assemblies related to this activity will occur this fall. - Conduct BBII audit of the repair of OCS foundation at 43.9-04.